 Our sample of 3,525 students from 12 universities represents nested data.
-Consequently, we employ multilevel modeling to account for two levels of analysis: students (level 1) and universities (level 2).
+Consequently, we employed multilevel modeling to account for two levels of analysis: students (level 1) and universities (level 2).
 Multilevel models are an improvement over single-level regression techniques for nested data because they take into consideration that individual-level responses are not independent and may be partially or largely explained by group membership (level 2) (Snijders and Bosker 2012).
-We estimated random intercept models with all non-binary variables (strength of faith, pray, attend, and age) centered at their grand mean.
-Preliminary analysis of null intercept-only models (not shown) justify multilevel modeling.
-Intraclass correlation coefficients (ICC) exceed .10 in every model.
-For example, ICC values reveal that university explains 22% of the variance in students' prayer, 27% of the variance in religious service attendance, and 13% of the variance in binge drinking and marijuana use.
+We estimated random intercept models with all non-binary variables (strength of faith, frequency of prayer and worship attendance, and age) centered at their grand mean.
+Preliminary analysis of null intercept-only models (not shown) justified multilevel modeling.
+Intraclass correlation coefficients (ICC) exceeded .10 in every model.
+For example, ICC values reveal that university explained 22% of the variance in students' prayer, 27% of the variance in religious service attendance, and 13% of the variance in binge drinking and marijuana use.